davidfowl/aspnetvnextwebapiapp/Generations.md

 - **Generation** - A representation of the common surface area across *all* Platforms.

 ### Formal definition
-A generation defines the API exposed by a set of contracts we define as **STDLIB**.
+A generation defines the API exposed by contracts across *all* Platforms.
 Generations are the pivot for portable surface area.
 They are the only supported moniker that aggregates multiple target monikers to provide a common surface area supported by all those monikers.
 Generations are "open ended" in that they aren't tied down to a static list of monikers like **portable-a+b+c** was.

 Platforms expose .NET surface area from a particular generation.